-Get a glimpse of your profit/loss for any tax year - for free!
+Get a preview of your profit/loss for any tax year

-Whether you’re lodging your tax return yourself via myGov, or working with an accountant - Koinly will generate the right crypto tax report for you.
+Whether you’re lodging your tax return yourself via myGov, or working with an accountant - Koinly has a range of crypto tax reports for you.

 "Huge time saver when it comes to taxes, very customizable and useful in planning next trades"